 Suppose investor A and investor B have different beliefs about the prospects for a risky asset.
 Each one knows what the other one believes, but they agree to disagree, so there is no asymmetric information.
-Assume a simple set up with three dates, date 0, 1, and 2, and for simplicity assume risk neutral agents behaving competitively, a discount rate of zero, and there are sufficient numbers of type A and type B investors for each type to hold all the asset by themselves.
-Suppose it is currently date 0, and both A and B believe that the asset is worth 200 today.
-Specifically, they both believe that at date 2 it will be worth 300 with 50% probability and 100 with 50% probability.
-However, A thinks that at date 1 some news will arrive that will resolve all uncertainty, while B thinks there will be no relevant news released until date 2.
-This belief about when news gets released is the only disagreement between A and B (it is not necessary to state who, if either, is right in their beliefs).
-The Harrison and Kreps (1978) model has the remarkable property that in the presence of short sale constraints, both A and B would be willing to hold the asset at 250 at date 0, despite the fact they both think it is only worth 200.
+Assume a simple setup with three dates: date 0, 1, and 2.
+For simplicity, also assume risk-neutral agents behaving competitively, a discount rate of zero, and a sufficient number of type A and type B investors for each type to hold all the asset by themselves.
+Suppose it is currently date 0, and both A and B believe that the asset is worth \$200 today.
+Specifically, they both believe that at date 2 it will be worth \$300 with 50% probability and \$100 with 50% probability.
+At date 1, a publicly observable signal occurs, and the two agents disagree on its meaning.
+Investor A thinks that the signal resolves all uncertainty, while B thinks the signal is completely uninformative and that no relevant news is released until date 2.
+This belief about when news gets released is the only disagreement between A and B (it is not necessary to state who, if either, is right in their belief).
+The Harrison and Kreps (1978) model has the remarkable property that in the presence of short sale constraints, both A and B would be willing to hold the asset at \$250 at date 0, despite the fact that they both think it is only worth \$200.

 To get to this result, work backward from date 1, using the principle that with short sale constraints the optimist always sets the price.
-At date 1, if good news has arrived then A will value the asset 300 while B still thinks it is worth 200, thus the price will be 300 (A will hold all the asset, B will hold none of it).
-If bad news arrives at date 1, the price will be 200 (B will hold all of it).
-Since these two states happen with 50-50 probability, the date 0 expected price for date 1 is 250.
-Thus at date 0, both A and B are willing to hold the asset at a price of 250.
+At date 1, if good news has arrived, then A will value the asset at \$300 while B still thinks it is worth \$200, thus the price will be \$300 (A will hold all the asset; B will hold none of it).
+If bad news arrives at date 1, the price will be \$200 (B will hold all of it).
+Since these two states happen with 50-50 probability, the date-0 expected price for date 1 is \$250.
+Thus, at date 0, both A and B are willing to hold the asset at a price of \$250.
 Although everyone thinks it is overvalued at date 0, they are willing to buy at date 0 because they believe they are following a dynamic trading strategy that will take advantage of the other investor.
 This example formalizes the notion of the "greater fool" theory of asset pricing.
-Note that everyone agrees that long-term expected returns between date 0 and date 2 are low (as the value is expected to fall from 250 to 200), and thus a buy and hold strategy is a bad idea.
+Note that everyone agrees that long-term expected returns between date 0 and date 2 are low (as the value is expected to fall from \$250 to \$200), and thus a buy-and-hold strategy is a bad idea.
 Volume is a key part of the story.
-Since everyone is following a dynamic trading strategy, you see lots of trading at date 1 as traders try to take advantage of one another.
+Since everyone is following a dynamic trading strategy, there is lots of trading at date 1 as traders try to take advantage of one another.
 Without volume, there would be no overpricing.

-D. Overpricing: Evidence
+1.4 Overpricing: Evidence